schepal/delta_hedge/README.md

 To avoid having to constantly watch their positions, this tool calculates the portfolio delta every 30 seconds and automatically rebalances in the case a chosen delta threshold level is breached.
 The portfolio is delta-hedged using the chosen asset’s perpetual futures contract on Deribit.

 ## Function Parameters
-- `api_id`: string: The `api_id` can be found under API management under account settings.
+- `api_id` (string): The ID can be found under API management under account settings on the Deribit website.
-- `api_secret`: string: The `api_secret` can be found under API management under account settings.
+- `api_secret` (string): The secret can be found under API management under account settings on the Deribit website.
-- `symbol`: string (default "BTC"): The asset you wish to delta-hedge.
-Currently only "BTC" and "ETH" are supported.
+- `symbol` (string): The asset you wish to delta-hedge.
+Currently only "BTC" and "ETH" are supported with the default value is set to "BTC".
-- `threshold`: The maximum absolute value of delta exposure to have at any given time.
+- `threshold` (float): The maximum absolute value of delta exposure to have at any given time.
 The default value is currently 10% which means the portfolio delta will fluctuate between -10% to 10%.
 Any breach beyond this level will result in the portfolio being delta-hedged.

 ## Example
 In the example below, the script is setup to delta-hedge Bitcoin (BTC) options and rebalance the portfolio in the case the delta exceeds +/- 10%.